 Discover how Knowledge Distillation compresses AI models for faster inference, improved accuracy, and edge device deployment efficiency.

-Knowledge Distillation is a technique in Machine Learning (ML) where a smaller, compact model (the "student") is trained to replicate the behavior of a larger, more complex model (the "teacher").
-The primary goal is to transfer the "knowledge" learned by the large teacher model to the smaller student model, enabling the student to achieve comparable performance while being significantly more efficient in terms of size and computational cost.
-This is particularly useful for deploying models in resource-constrained environments like mobile devices or edge AI systems.
+Knowledge Distillation is a technique in machine learning (ML) where a smaller, compact model (the "student") is trained to mimic the behavior of a larger, more complex model (the "teacher").
+The primary goal is to transfer the "knowledge" learned by the teacher model to the student model, enabling the student to achieve comparable performance but with significantly lower computational requirements, such as reduced size and faster inference latency.
+This makes complex deep learning (DL) models practical for deployment on resource-constrained environments like mobile devices or edge computing platforms.
+The concept was popularized by Geoffrey Hinton and colleagues in their paper "Distilling the Knowledge in a Neural Network".

 Knowledge Distillation offers several key advantages: